Optional Practical Training (OPT)

 - Original Form I-20, Passport, Form I-94 and copies of any previous EAD’s (work cards).

-- Check or money order for $380.00 made payable to Department of Homeland Security.
+- Check or money order made payable to Department of Homeland Security.
+Check USCIS's website for the most updated filing fees.

 (do not write or make corrections in the upper portion of the check)